 Overall: I’d be lying if I said I wasn’t a little surprised by this one.
 I’ve heard many folks state Russell’s Reserve Six Year Old Rye is simply a watered-down Wild Turkey 101 Rye.
 It’s not.
 It’s absolutely not.
 A diluted Russell’s Reserve Single Barrel Rye, maybe.
 Even at 90 proof, the six-year is notably more complex than the current Wild Turkey 101 Rye.
 It also lacks the slight youthfulness that 101 Rye exhibits.

 Now if you think this is the part where I justify the purchase of Russell’s Reserve 6-year Rye, you’d be wrong (sort of).
 Sure, it’s not priced inappropriately, but here’s the issue for me … it fills a niche that I just don’t need.
 I’m either looking for an everyday whiskey that works neat and holds up to icy cocktails (WT 101 Rye), or a nice full-flavored sipper for relaxing evenings (RR Single Barrel Rye).
 Russell’s 6-year Rye, while a nice whiskey, falls a little short on those tasks.
 It’s a tasty pour, no doubt.
-I could easily see this fitting perfectly in someone’s wheelhouse, just not mine.
-All said and done, I’m giving this one a borderline B/B-.
-For the most it comes across as a solid B-grade rye whiskey, but at the same time (and in my honest opinion) it also seems like a half-measure.
+I could easily see this fitting perfectly in someone’s weekly rotation, just not mine.